-The project will reinforce and boost education by providing the badly-needed supporting structure and resources.
-This will include the provision of scholarships, tuition assistance, uniforms, school supplies, meals, school furniture, and improved classrooms.
-Resources provided will enhance learning and boost attendance/retention.
-This will ensure that the children are not deprived of a quality education based on their locality or family financial circumstances.
+The project is reinforcing and boosting education by providing the badly-needed supporting structure and resources.
+This includes the provision of scholarships, tuition assistance, uniforms, school supplies, meals, school furniture, and improved classrooms.
+Resources provided enhance learning and boost attendance/retention.
+This ensures that the children are not deprived of a quality education based on their locality or family financial circumstances.

-Underprivileged children will receive a decent education.
-This will raise the literacy rate and help transform their lives and provide opportunities for growth and contribution to national development.
-By upgrading the quality of education offered in schools, we will be helping to transform communities and the entire nation.
+Underprivileged children are receiving a decent education.
+This is helping to raise the literacy rate and transform their lives.
+This provides opportunities for growth and contribution to national development.
+By upgrading the quality of education offered in schools, we are helping to transform communities and the entire nation.
 Investing in child development is critical for human development and we cannot talk about economic growth without talking about healthy and literate communities.

 This project has provided additional documentation in a PDF file (projdoc.pdf).